samuelgr/Xidi/DEVELOPERS.md

 This type of mapper is considered to have a side effect because, unlike other types, it does not not contribute directly to virtual controller state but rather to the keyboard state.
 As a result it implements `ContributeNeutral` so that associated keyboard buttons can be released in the absence of input from the controller.

+##### MouseAxisMapper

+Behavior and implementation is similar to AxisMapper and DigitalAxisMapper.
+However, instead of a virtual controller axis, this type of element mapper simulates motion of the system mouse along one of the four supported axes (X, Y, horizontal mouse wheel, vertical mouse wheel).

+This mapper uses an opaque source identifier to allow the Mouse module to aggregate across all possible sources of mouse input for the purpose of determining the net contribution Xidi will make at any given time to movement of the system mouse.
+Unlike virtual controller motion, mouse movement is always relative.

 ##### MouseButtonMapper

 Behavior and implementation is extremely similar to KeyboardMapper.
 However, instead of a virtual keyboard key, this type of element mapper simulates a mouse button press on the system mouse.